 When you hire a lawyer, you basically put your trust and life in that person’s hands, so it is critical that the attorney working for you is someone you trust and believe in 100 percent.
 If you are not happy with your current lawyer, you should consider hiring a new lawyer immediately.

-In over forty years of being an attorney that has specialized and concentrated in the field of personal injury litigation I have come to hear the same question from many potential clients.
+In over 40 years of being an attorney who has specialized in the field of personal injury litigation, I have come to hear the same question from many potential clients.

 He then met with me, explained the facts of the case and why he was unhappy with his lawyer and then hired my firm to represent him.
-We were fortunate that we were able to diligently prosecute his case so that it was concluded in less than a year with a pre-trial settlement of over two million dollars.
+We were fortunate that we were able to diligently prosecute his case so that it was concluded in less than a year with a pretrial settlement of over $2 Million.
 He couldn’t have been happier with the result and thanked my wife many times for her good advice.
 He simply did not know that he could actually fire a lawyer and hire a different lawyer after his case was started.